31 Spanish Phrasal Verbs That Will Take Your Fluency to the Next Level

 Let’s see a few examples of phrasal verbs in English to amplify this explanation.

-The phrasal verb “put out” means to turn off—however these two words on their own have different meanings.
+The English phrasal verb “put out” means to extinguish (a candle or bonfire, as examples)—however the two words “put” and “out” each have different meanings on their own.
 Another example in English is “get up,” which means to rise or to stand up.

 Finally, let’s look at the English example “call off,” which means to cancel.
 The verb “call” on its own means to name, yet combined with the word “off” its meaning changes completely.